 Many times, a car accident will mean that you have to go through years of follow-up medical care.
 Depending on how bad the accident was, it could even become a lifetime of medical care.

 If you'd like to learn more, please contact our lawyer for child injuries in LA.
 We have a Los Angeles child accident injury attorney that can defend your child's rights and navigate the minefield of legal rigmarole.
-After someone has recklessly endangered your life and your child's life, why shouldn't they pay for it?
+After someone has recklessly endanger your life and your child's life, why shouldn't they pay for it?
 Hire a personal injury law firm in Los Angeles today to get the best results.
 We will fight for you.